MisterMartin/WindBug/README.md

 # WindBug
-Scrape JSOC web page and send an email when they match a criteria
+Scrape the JSOC web page for wind reports and send an email when they match a criteria.